JohnoKing/timelim/README.md

 _A program capable of setting very long time limits_

 ## What is this
-This is a version of the sleep(1) utility that can set time limits that are as short as a few microseconds or as long as multiple centuries.
+This is a version of the sleep(1) utility that can set time limits that are as short as a few nanoseconds or as long as multiple centuries.
 There is no real point to this program, it is just something to experiment with.

 ## Building and Usage